jarmoni/hsp-netty/README.md

 - Java >8 not supported atm.

 ## Known limitations
-- No support for 128-Bit messageId's.
-Upper limit is 32 Bit (should be sufficient for most use-cases)
 - Decoder uses Netty's [ReplayingDecoder](https://github.com/netty/netty/blob/4.1/codec/src/main/java/io/netty/handler/codec/ReplayingDecoder.java) which is a convenient but (with regard to performance) maybe not the best solution.